Education City station

-Education City station is a station on the Doha Metro's Green Line in Education City.
+Education City station is a station on the Doha Metro's Green Line in Education City, in the Doha Metropolitan Area of Qatar.
 It serves the municipality of Al Rayyan, specifically Education City, Bani Hajer, and the associated districts of Education City such as Gharrafat Al Rayyan and Al Shagub.
-It is found on Al Luqta Street.
+The station is located on Al Luqta Street.

 The station currently has no metrolinks.
 Facilities on the premises include restrooms and a prayer room.

 History

 The station was opened to the public on 10 December, 2019 along with the other stations of the Green Line (also known as the Education Line).